About Us

 We’re also known as Giant Hamster, like our URL.
 That’s because what are capybaras besides giant hamsters?
 Actually, a lot!
 But you probably already know that.

 This blog is the oldest blog dedicated to capybaras on the entire internet.
 I started Capybara Madness in 2007, when I got my first capybara, Caplin Rous.
 At that time there was virtually nothing anywhere to tell me how to keep and care for a capybara.
 I knew getting one was a risk.
 Could a capybara be tamed down?
 Would a captive capybara be dangerous?
 What sort of things would a captive capybara need to be healthy and happy?
 A comprehensive search of the internet led to nothing.
 Well, not quite nothing, it unearthed a children’s book titled Capyboppy, written by Bill Peet.
 Capyboppy was based on the true-life experiences of Mr. Peet and his family when they acquired a capybara for a pet.
 The story is set in suburban Los Angeles in the 1950s.
 And that was it.
 Capyboppy served as an owner’s manual for Caplin.
-A learned everything from a children’s picture book.
+I learned everything from a children’s picture book.

 Back in those days, when the internet was just a baby, there was a website called “MySpace.”
 It was a bit like FaceBook but more personalized and more fun.
 I was on MySpace as myself, but I talked about Caplin a lot.
 That was when I was contacted by a guinea pig.
 Yup, you read that right.
 A guinea pig sent me a message.
 The message was that I should have Caplin join the vast community of pets online.
 This community was dominated by guinea pigs, but there was a smattering of other animals.
 Turns out guinea pigs are very gregarious animals.
 Who knew?
-So Caplin got his own MySpace profile and became the capybara ambassador to the world.
+So Caplin got his own MySpace profile and became the Capybara Ambassador to the world.

 There are hundreds of posts on this blog, most written in the voice of a capybara, first Caplin and then the other capybaras I have kept.
 I invite you to start at the beginning so you can follow their lives, learn their personalities, and read about how Caplin Rous became the World’s Most Famous capybara.